 The closing process is the final stage of buying a small business and can be one of the most confusing and stressful parts of the process.
 This is because the closing process involves a lot of paperwork and can be very complex.
 However, if you are prepared for the closing process, it can be smooth and relatively stress-free.

-Once all of the paperwork has been reviewed, the next step is to complete a background check on the seller.
+Once all of the paperwork has been analyzed, the next step is to complete a background check on the seller.
 This is important to make sure that there are no liens or outstanding debts attached to the business.
-The background check should also include a review of their personal credit history.
+The background check should also include an analysis of their personal credit history.

 After the background check has been completed, it is time to arrange financing for the purchase.
 If you are using a loan to finance part of the purchase price, you will need to work with a lender to get approved for a loan.
 Once you have been approved for a loan, you will need to sign all of the loan documents and make any down payment that is required.